 ROLE TWO: MARKET CROSSROADS

-When you’re playing the Market Crossroads role, you’re able to share valuable and interesting insights about the external world around your client.
+When you’re playing the Market Crossroads role, clients see you as a window to the external world–someone who is in the mix.
+You’re able to share valuable and interesting insights about the world around your client.
 This includes markets, competitors, customers, and trends.
 This is also an essential role for business development: If executives view you as being at the crossroads of the market—someone who is always out there talking to important players and gaining an intimate view of what’s going on—they will always be willing to give you twenty minutes of their time.

 Questions for reflection: Are you at the market crossroads?
 Do you spend enough time talking to people, reading, and circulating among those in the know?
 Are you spending so much time with just one or two clients that your ability to play this role is diminishing?